 In this guide, we cover:

 Let’s get started.

 B2B Client acquisition is the process a business goes through to reach prospects’ (other businesses’) attention, fostering their engagement, and converting them as clients.
 Those three stages are what we commonly know as the purchase funnel.

 It’s common that the methods used to push people into and through the purchase funnel are misconceived as marketing methods.
-While marketing can be a useful tool for how you sell your product, a comprehensive digital PR strategy is what grows business’ digital footprints, and proves their value and credibility.
+While marketing can be a useful tool for how you sell your product, a comprehensive digital PR strategy is what grows a business’ digital footprints, and proves its value and credibility.